argenos/nldates-obsidian/README.md

 ### Commands and Hotkeys

-Starting on v0.3.2, in addition to the hotkey to parse the selected date, the following commands are also available (note that hotkeys are unset by default starting on v0.4.1):
+`nldates` adds a few commands to work with dates in natural language.
+You can add custom hotkeys for them by going to `Settings > Hotkeys` and filtering by `Natural Language Dates` (Note that hotkeys are unset by default starting on **v0.4.1**).

 #### Natural Language Dates: Date Picker